 To help players quickly discern the type of unit they’re looking at when viewing a list of units under a search result, the following generic “warfare symbology” icons are used in the MUL online database.

 Technical Readouts: Technical Readouts are the “toy books” of BattleTech.
-They include full-page illustrations, game statistics and “in-universe” write ups for a host of the war machines that populate the universe, including the 8- to 14-meter-tall metal avatars of war, the BattleMech.
-A full line of Technical Readouts exist, covering a wide range of military units, as well as time periods and technology (the primary source for all the units in the MUL).
+They include full-page illustrations, game statistics, and “in-universe” write ups for a host of the war machines that populate the universe, including the 8- to 14-meter-tall metal avatars of war, the BattleMech.
+A full line of Technical Readouts exist, covering a wide range of military units, time periods, and technology.
+These are the primary sources for all units on the MUL.

 The Introductory, Standard, and Advanced BattleTech rules are discussed below.
-In addition, the covers for various Technical Readouts are shown, providing a quick look at how these sourcebooks match up with the different levels of rules.
-Some Technical Readouts (such as Technical Readout: 3075 and Technical Readout: 3085) include some advanced/experimental rules, but even in those cases, the vast majority of the units detailed in those books are fully useable with the standard rules.
+In addition, covers for various Technical Readouts are shown, providing a quick look at how these sourcebooks match up with the different rule levels.
+Some Technical Readouts (such as Technical Readout: 3075 and Technical Readout: 3085) include some advanced/experimental rules, but even in those cases, the vast majority of units detailed in those books are fully useable with the standard ruleset.

-Players new to the BattleTech game system should first read the Quick-Start Rules, available as a free PDF download (also found in the Introductory Box Set).
+Players new to the BattleTech game system should first read the Quick-Start Rules, available as a free PDF download and also found in the Beginner Box or A Game of Armored Combat boxed sets.
 The Quick-Start Rules lay out the basic rules of the game and allow players to jump right into playing after only minutes of reading.
-Once players have tackled the Quick-Start Rules, they’ll be ready to move onto the introductory rules of the Introductory Box Set.
+Once players have tackled the Quick-Start Rules, they’ll be ready to move onto the introductory rules of the A Game of Armored Combat set.

-The MUL does not differentiate Quick-Start rules separate from Introductory rules; this information was simply provided to be as clear and concise as possible.
+The MUL does not differentiate Quick-Start rules separately from the Introductory rules; this information was simply provided to be as clear and concise as possible.

 Are you new to BattleTech and want to get right into the action?
 You can check out and download the Quick-Start Rules for BattleTech for free by clicking here.

-The BattleTech Introductory Box Set is the introductory rules for BattleTech.
+The Beginner Box and A Game of Armored Combat boxed sets contain the introductory rules for BattleTech.

-The introductory rules use technology available in the year 3025, including all ’Mechs and weapons described in Technical Readout: 3039.
-While the current “in-universe” time frame is set around 3078-3085, the rules in the Introductory Box Set apply to BattleTech before 3050, when a technological renaissance swept the universe; this keeps the rules easy to digest and use.
+The introductory rules use technology available in the year 3025, including most ’Mechs and weapons described in Technical Readout: Succession Wars.
+While the current “in-universe” time frame is set around 3150, the rules in the boxed sets apply to BattleTech before 3050, at which point a technological renaissance swept the universe; this keeps the rules easy to digest and use.

-The Introductory Box Set is the best place to start when jumping into the BattleTech universe and game.
+The A Game of Armored Combat box set is the best place to start when jumping into the BattleTech game and universe.
 It contains everything players need to start a game, including rules, record sheets, game boards, dice and more!

-The rules presented in Total Warfare—and its companion construction rules volume, TechManual—are considered the standard rules of BattleTech.
-They expand on the rules in the introductory box set by adding various advanced technologies and additional rules for infantry, vehicles and so on, as described in the rest of the Technical Readout series beyond 3039.
-They represent all tournament-appropriate rules; the “big” BattleTech tournaments run directly by Catalyst Game Labs at the Origins International Games Expo®, any Gen Con Game Fair® and many other conventions, as well as world-wide events run by Catalyst Demo Team members in various gaming stores, all use the rules presented in Total Warfare.
+The rules presented in the BattleMech Manual and Total Warfare—and their companion construction rules volume, TechManual—are considered the standard rules of BattleTech.
+They expand on the rules in the box sets by adding various advanced technologies and, for Total Warfare, by adding additional rules for infantry, vehicles and so on, as described in many books in the Technical Readout series.
+They represent all tournament-appropriate rules; the “big” BattleTech tournaments run directly by Catalyst Game Labs at the Origins International Games Expo®, any Gen Con Game Fair® and many other conventions, as well as world-wide events run by Catalyst Demo Team members in various gaming stores, all use the rules presented in the BattleMech Manual and Total Warfare.

-Beyond the standard rules is a legion of advanced rules found in Tactical Operations, Strategic Operations and Interstellar Operations (still in development) that allow players to expand their games in any direction they desire.
+Beyond the standard rules is a legion of advanced rules found in Tactical Operations, Strategic Operations, and Interstellar Operations that allow players to expand their games in any direction they desire.
 Some of the most recently published Technical Readouts include some “advanced/ experimental” equipment.
-In an effort to bring these rules to players in the most usable form, the advanced rules are contained in the three core rulebooks mentioned above, each one building on the previous rules set.
+In an effort to bring these rules to players in their most usable form, the advanced rules are contained in the three core rulebooks mentioned above, each one building on the previous rules set.
 Additionally, each core rulebook focuses on a particular “in-universe” time frame that allows players to easily grasp where a given rulebook can plug into their existing game.

 Because of the wide range of technology available in the different time periods of BattleTech (see BattleTech Eras tab at top), the construction rules define a “Rules Level” differently than described above.
 As such, some confusion may arise as players interact with how the rulebooks define a “rules level’ and how the various technology levels are defined “in universe”.
 This is particularly relevant as you look through the “Rules” pull-down under the Unit List search menu.